Marketing Psychology: 5 Tips to Win Hearts (+ Examples)

 To create the perfect persona for your target client, ask yourself and/or your team the following questions:

-Creating a strong persona will make the difference in how much you spend on lead generation and how you maximize your ROAS.
+Creating a strong persona will make a difference in how much you spend on lead generation and how you maximize your ROAS.

 What good is a PPC ad offer if it completely misses the point of what your prospects want?
 Creating PPC ads around misdiagnosed client pain points — or leaving the pain point out altogether — is one of the most common PPC mistakes and a surefire way to waste your budget.